micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 ## ForwardPlus

 The forward+ technique invovles culling lights or a "cluster/tiling" approach and then shading.
-By performing the culling stage we can intellignetly light our scene.
+By performing the culling stage we can intelligently light our scene.

 ```C
 //Buffers: